 Then the music starts again, and the dancers return to the floor.
 As the hour passes, the dance floor becomes less crowded as people start to leave, either tired or setting off for private celebrations elsewhere.
 Others sit down and talk and laugh and wait for that 2:00 a.m. lunch (not a breakfast!
 Not a dinner!
 A lunch!).

 At some point, the band stops playing and begins to pack up.
 The few remaining dancers reluctantly leave the floor.
-A final round of drinks are served and emptied.
+A final round of drinks is served and emptied.
 The crowd thins to a few stragglers, and then even they depart, lingering for awhile outside before bidding each other goodbye and happy new year.
 Inside the pavilion, the remaining staff probably does some cursory clean up and prep work, but it’s been a long day and an even longer night, so they rush through it and then turn out the lights and lock up.

 Finally, the night is quiet, the city is dark, and the streets are empty.
 There are only a few hundred people living in Seal Beach, and most of them are asleep, except maybe for one or two weirdo night owls like me.
 Let’s leave them there in those first few hours of 1916 when their future existed only as possibilities, before it became our past.